OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Don't use immutable structures (e.g., `String` and `BigInteger`) to represent secrets.
 Nullifying these structures will be ineffective: the garbage collector may collect them, but they may remain on the heap after garbage collection.
 Nevertheless, you should ask for garbage collection after every critical operation (e.g., encryption, parsing server responses that contain sensitive information).
 When copies of the information have not been properly cleaned (as explained below), your request will help reduce the length of time for which these copies are available in memory.

 To properly clean sensitive information from memory, store it in primitive data types, such as byte-arrays (`byte[]`) and char-arrays (`char[]`).
-As described in the "Static Analysis" section above, you should avoid storing the information in mutable non-primitive data types.
+You should avoid storing the information in mutable non-primitive data types.

 Make sure to overwrite the content of the critical object once the object is no longer needed.
 Overwriting the content with zeroes is one simple and very popular method: